-The creative and cultural industries and especially the media industry represent a significant set of sectors that are developing in fast pace.
+The creative and cultural sectors and especially the media sector represent a significant set of sectors that are developing in fast pace.
 Driven by these changes entirely new sectors have emerged (e.g. computer games, social media) and the industry is growing enormously profiting and being challenged by the technological advancements.
 This makes these industries not only very important for the economy and an interesting study object but this makes the sectors especially divers and harder to grasp than ever.
-As a researcher, my work focusses on media and creative industries-related projects, industry clustering, economic geography, ecosystem and value network analysis, new business models and the impact of the digitization on industries and firms.
+As senior researcher, my work focuses on media and creative industries-related projects, industry clustering, economic geography, ecosystem and value network analysis, new business models and the impact of the digitization on industries and firms.